 Depending on which part of your body is being scanned, you may need to wear a hospital gown during the procedure.
 If you do not need to wear a gown, you should wear clothes without metal zips, fasteners, buttons, underwire (bras), belts or buckles.

 Some MRI scans involve having an injection of contrast dye.
-This makes certain tissues and blood vessels show up more clearly and with greater detail.
+This makes certain tissues and blood vessels show up more clearly and in greater detail.

 It's possible for contrast dye to cause tissue and organ damage in people with severe kidney disease.
-Therefore, if you have a history of kidney disease you may be given a blood test to determine how well your kidneys are functioning and whether it is safe to proceed with the scan.
+If you have a history of kidney disease, you may be given a blood test to determine how well your kidneys are functioning and whether it's safe to proceed with the scan.

-An MRI scan is a painless procedure, so anaesthesia (painkilling medication) is not usually required.
-If you are claustrophobic, you could ask for a mild sedative to help you relax.
-If you would like a sedative, you should ask your GP or consultant well in advance of having the scan.
+An MRI scan is a painless procedure, so anaesthesia (painkilling medication) isn't usually required.
+If you're claustrophobic, you can ask for a mild sedative to help you relax – you should ask your GP or consultant well in advance of having the scan.

-If you decide to have a sedative during the scan, you will need to arrange for a friend or family member to drive you home afterwards because you will be unable to drive for the first 24 hours (see below).
+If you decide to have a sedative during the scan, you'll need to arrange for a friend or family member to drive you home afterwards, as you won't be able to drive for 24 hours.

-A general anaesthetic (medication that makes you unconscious) is often used when young children and babies have an MRI scan.
-This is because it is very important to stay still during the scan, which young children and babies are often unable to do when they are awake.
+General anaesthetic is often used when young children and babies have an MRI scan.
+This is because it's very important to stay still during the scan, which young children and babies are often unable to do when they're awake.

 During the scan

-An MRI scanner is a short tunnel that is open at both ends.
-You will lie on a motorised bed that is moved inside the scanner.
-You will enter the scanner either head first or feet first, depending on the part of your body being scanned.
+An MRI scanner is a short cylinder that's open at both ends.
+You'll lie on a motorised bed that's moved inside the scanner.
+You'll enter the scanner either head first or feet first, depending on the part of your body being scanned.

-A computer is used to operate the MRI scanner.
-This is located in a different room to keep it away from the magnetic field generated by the scanner.
+A computer is used to operate the MRI scanner, which is located in a different room to keep it away from the magnetic field generated by the scanner.

-The radiographer operates the computer, so they will also be in a separate room to you.
-However, you will be able to talk to them, usually through an intercom, and they will be able to see you at all times on a television monitor.
+The radiographer operates the computer, so they'll also be in a separate room to you.
+However, you'll be able to talk to them, usually through an intercom, and they'll be able to see you at all times on a television monitor.

-While you are having your scan, a friend or family member may be allowed to stay in the room with you.
+While you're having your scan, a friend or family member may be allowed to stay in the room with you.
 Children can usually have a parent with them.
 Anyone who stays with you will be asked whether they have a pacemaker or any other metal objects in their body.
-They will also have to follow the same guidelines regarding clothing and removing metallic objects.
+They'll also have to follow the same guidelines regarding clothing and removing metallic objects.

-To avoid the images being blurred, it is very important that you keep the part of your body being scanned still throughout the whole of the scan until the radiographer tells you to relax.
+To avoid the images being blurred, it's very important to keep the part of your body being scanned still throughout the whole of the scan until the radiographer tells you to relax.

 A single scan may take from a few seconds to three or four minutes.
 You may be asked to hold your breath during short scans.
-Depending on the size of the area being scanned and how many images are taken, the whole procedure will take between 15 and 90 minutes.
+Depending on the size of the area being scanned and how many images are taken, the whole procedure will take 15 to 90 minutes.

-At certain times during the procedure, the MRI scanner will make loud tapping noises.
+The MRI scanner will make loud tapping noises at certain times during the procedure.
 This is the electric current in the scanner coils being turned on and off.
-You will be given earplugs or headphones to wear.
+You'll be given earplugs or headphones to wear.

-You are usually able to listen to music through headphones during the scan if you want to, and in some cases you can bring your own CD of music you would like to listen to.
+You're usually able to listen to music through headphones during the scan if you want to, and in some cases you can bring your own CD.

 You'll be moved out of the scanner when your scan is over.